avnes/kubeadm-cluster/CentOS.md

 # kubeadm on CentOS Stream

+- Tested with success on CentOS Stream 8
 - Tested with success on CentOS Stream 9
-- Failed on CentOS Stream 8

 ```bash
 sudo dnf install -y yum-utils